 Threat Definition T.VIDEO_MANIPULATION A hacker may try to modify the integrity of the video data sent to the recording devices (NVR).
 An attacker may try to manipulate video data by: A man-in-the middle (MITM) attack intercepting the video data and modifying the content partially or totally.
 Circumventing the integrity mechanisms of the video data transmission.
 Successful attacks may allow attackers to manipulate the video image without being detected by the system.
+T.CAMERA_UNAVAILABLE A hacker may try to subvert the availability of the TOE.
+An inadequate protection against Denial of Service (DoS) attacks or a badly chosen physical protection may allow an attacker to force the interruption of the video data transmission.
 T.UPDATE_COMPROMISE A hacker may attempt to provide a compromised update of the software or firmware which undermines the security functionality of the device.
 Non-validated updates or updates validated using non-secure or weak cryptography leave the update firmware vulnerable to alterations.